 Maine Yoga Retreats for up to 11 participants are a result of the years of personal and facilitated retreats we have taken and led since 1980.

-We have found that the format of yoga poses, sitting meditation, self-inquiry, pranayama, transformational breathwork, silence and unstructured time in the natural world creates an environment conductive to dropping the details of daily life, releasing patterns of the past and opening to the embodied state of Divine Love, our True Nature.
-All the practices enhance physical, mental and spiritual well-being.
-Emphasis is placed on healing and evolution of consciousness.
-These retreats are focused on personal transformation.
+We have found that the format of yoga poses, sitting meditation, self-inquiry, pranayama, transformational breathwork, silence and unstructured time in the natural world creates an environment conducive to dropping the details of daily life, releasing patterns of the past and opening to the embodied state of Divine Love, our True Nature.
+Uniquely all the practices enhance physical, mental and spiritual well-being.
+The emphasis then is placed on healing and evolution of consciousness.
+With this in mind, Maine yoga retreats specifically focus on personal transformation.
 Anyone interested in a spa-type experience is advised to look elsewhere.

 Yoga sessions include classical hatha and vinyasana, yin yoga and restorative poses.
 We encourage fluid movement and personal exploration in the yoga classes to cultivate an internal reference point.